lub90/ct-pass-store/extension/README.md

 - Primary and Secondary Password labels on the password management page are not horizontally centered — fix alignment.
 - Change sidebar to automatically use router components.
 - Dropdown for admins to set passwords for other IDs.
+- Enable retry button (and implement it) for the TestBackend step in the SetupProcess.

 ### Code Quality & Refactoring
 - Improve `SetupProcessElements`: currently uses `public result: Promise<SetupProcessElementResult> | SetupProcessElementResult`.
 Use two separate variables instead.